kitttn/temptest/Big-Development-Board-(BDB)-Version-1-Rev-B-Orientation-and-Setup.md

 You may apply power at this point by attaching the provided 12V Adapter to CON27 (DC Jack 12V) on the BDB1B:
 ![BDB1B Power Connection](images/BDB1-POWER-CONNECTION.png)

-Here's a bird's-eye view of the overall setup:
+For your reference, here's a bird's-eye view of the overall setup:
 ![BDB1B Setup Bird's-Eye View](images/BDB1B-Setup-Birds-Eye-View.png)

 #### Next Steps